 Augsburg’s low-residency MFA includes in-person and online elements that help us maintain a strong community and create a culture in which our writers thrive.

-This studio degree is the terminal degree in writing and because of the unique features of a terminal, low-residency, studio degree, the final decision on transfer credit will depend on review by the Augsburg College MFA Program.
+This studio degree is the terminal degree in writing and because of the unique features of a terminal, low-residency, studio degree, the final decision on transfer credit will depend on review by the Augsburg University MFA Program.
 A maximum of eight semester credits from traditional residency MFA programs and from MA programs in creative writing or English literature may be accepted.
 The MFA Program Director will review and may offer up to four additional credits in transfer for equivalent residency or workshop experience completed in another program.
 The maximum transfer credits allowed is 12 credits.

 The MFA Program uses fine arts studio grading practices, formative in nature and designed to be an element of the teaching curriculum.
 A narrative transcript composed of comments on those elements that the particular student writer is working on during a particular term will be used to assess progress in the mentorship courses.
 These are formative and qualitative assessment elements and professors’ responses will vary as professor/artists and student/artists approach student work with the student’s individual artistic aims in mind.
 In addition to the fine arts formative and qualitative assessment, students will be assessed in light of their success in meeting learning objectives of the course while completing work assigned.